prometheus/proposals/proposals/2025-04-04_extended-range-selectors-semantics.md

 - **Define a one-size-fits-all solution**: The goal is not to find a universally "better" rate function that replaces all others.
-Instead, we aim for a balanced approach that address two distinct use cases: for improved rate calculations that adjust for range length, and direct differences between sample values.
+Instead, we aim for a balanced approach that addresses two distinct use cases: for improved rate calculations that adjust for range length, and direct differences between sample values.
 - **Create a large set of specialized modifiers**: While flexibility is